botpress/documentation-v12/docs/advanced/custom-module.md

 The only way to communicate with modules (or between them) is by using the API endpoint.
 All modules are isolated and receives their own instance of `bp`

-### Consuming API externally or from another module
+### Consuming API Externally or From Another Module

 The Botpress SDK exposes a method to get the axios headers for a request.
 It will automatically sets the base URL for the request, and will set the required headers to communicate with the specific bot.
 This method is `bp.http.getAxiosConfigForBot('bot123'): Promise<AxiosRequestConfig>`